Revisiting $\mu$-$e$ conversion in $R$-parity violating SUSY: Conclusion and Prospects

 The constraints on the combinations of coupling parameters in the form of $|\lambda^{(\prime)}_{ijk}\lambda^{(\prime)*}_{prs}|$ with units given as $[m_{\tilde{f}}^2(\text{TeV}^{-2})]$ are derived.
 To simplify the discussion, we assume that only one of those combinations is nonzero at a time.
 There are 15 combinations of $\lambda^{\prime}$ and 6 combinations of $\lambda$ that have been investigated, some of which are lacking in the previous literature, which focuses on muon cLFV within the $R$-parity trilinear violating SUSY model.
 The constraints on the combinations from neutrinoless double beta decay, neutrino mass, and certain meson decay processes are also discussed.

+This paper give new upper limits for trilinear parameters, constrained by the latest experimental data and future sensitivities.
+It also qualitatively highlights the importance of RG effects.
 The upper limits on the parameters of $\lambda^{\prime}$ term are shown in Tab.~\ref{lambdap-results} and Tab.~\ref{lambdap-results2}, while the limits on $\lambda$ parameters are shown in Tab.~\ref{lambda-results}.
-These upper limits are also shown in Fig.~\ref{Fig1} and Fig.~\ref{Fig2} to give a more intuitive view.
+These upper limits are also shown in Fig.~\ref{Fig1} and Fig.~\ref{Fig2} to give a more intuitive view, which also include the sensitivities of Mu2e Run-II, COMET phase II, and Mu3e phase II for a comprehensive comparison.
 One can conclude that, for most combinations, the future $\mu$-$e$ conversion experiments, COMET phase I, which are expected to begin data-taking in the near future, will yield stronger limits than the other two $\mu\to e\gamma$ and $\mu\to 3e$ decay processes.
 In certain cases, $\mu$-$e$ conversion is the only process that can constrain the combinations, as the other two processes are GIM suppressed.
 We can also conclude that the RG effects can play an important role in certain cases.
 The RG effects can give no more than 30\% influence on the results in most of the combinations, while can give 80\% improvement on the upper limits for $\lambda_{23k}^{\prime} \lambda_{12k}^{\prime *}$ and $\lambda_{13k}^{\prime} \lambda_{22k}^{\prime *}$ combinations.

 Taking future experimental scenarios into account, we can make the following prospects.
 If no signals are observed in future experiments, the parameters will be constrained.
 If one cLFV experiment detects a signal, the other two can validate the parameter space.
 For example, if a signal appears in $\mu$-$e$ conversion but not in $\mu\to 3e$, this would very likely exclude the first three $\lambda$ combinations in Tab.~\ref{lambda-results}.
 Conversely, if $\mu$-$e$ conversion is never observed in COMET phase I but $\mu\to 3e$ or $\mu\to e\gamma$ are in MEG-II or Mu3e phase I, which sensitivities are shown in Tab.~\ref{exp}, this would suggest that most combinations could be ruled out.
 The combinations $\lambda_{133}^{\prime}\lambda_{233}^{\prime}$ and $\lambda_{133}\lambda_{233}$ are also constrained by neutrino mass, whose limits are much stronger than near future cLFV experiments can give.
 This can reveal that if the neutrino masses can be dominantly realized by those combinations, the contributions to cLFV processes will be strongly suppressed and not observable in the near future cLFV experimental searches.
 These prospects assume a single nonzero combination.
 The multiple nonzero combinations may lead to different results requiring further analysis.